-You may place books and articles on Reserve at any UOIT library for a 3 hour, 1 day or 3 day loan period.
-You may place articles on Reserve at any UOIT Library which can be accessed through the library's reserve catalogue in electronic format.
+You may place books and articles on reserve at any UOIT library for a 3 hour, 1 day or 3 day loan period.
+You may place articles on reserve at any UOIT Library which can be accessed through the library's reserve catalogue in electronic format.
 Electronic reserves are subject to copyright compliance.
-Fill in a form available at the circulation/service desk of any UOIT library or use the online form (link to the right).
+Please fill in a reserve request form or print copy available at the circulation/service desk of any UOIT library.
 You may place existing library materials on reserve, as well as your own personal materials.
-Any material placed on Reserve will be searchable in the online catalogue under the reserves menu tab by course information and instructor(s).
+Please allow one week for processing of reserve requests.
+Any material placed on reserve will be searchable in the online catalogue under the reserves menu tab by course information and instructor(s).
 Title searches are only possible through the standard search in the catalogue.

-If you would like to order an item for reserve which is not a personal copy or is not in the library collection, please refer your questions to the Reference Librarians.
-Please ensure that you also fill in a Reserve form (available at the Circulation/Service Desk or online - form to the right) so the library is aware of the course information and length of Reserve loan you prefer.
+If you would like to order an item for reserve which is not a personal copy or is not in the library collection, please refer your questions to our Reference Librarians.
+Please ensure that you also fill in a reserve request form (or print copy available at the library) so the library is aware of the course information and length of reserve loan you prefer.
 Once the item is ordered and processed it will be routed to the Reserve Collection and made available to your students.
 Allow at least six weeks for processing.
 If the item you require is time sensitive, the library policy is to have your department purchase the title from the bookstore and bring in the personal copy to be placed on reserve.

 The Library’s Reserve system complies with copyright law.
 Consult the Reserves Coordinator concerning restrictions on both hard copy and electronic reserve items.

 A course pack (bound, packaged or assembled photocopies from more than one publication) may be placed on reserve in the library but no further copying of the course pack is permitted.